xraypy/xraylarch/doc/xafs/feffit.rst

     N_{\rm ind} \approx  \frac{2 \Delta k \Delta R}{\pi} + 1

 where :math:`\Delta k` and :math:`\Delta R` are the :math:`k` and :math:`R`
-range of the usable data under consideration.
-E. A. Stern [Stern1993]_ argues convincingly that the '+1' here should be '+2', but we'll remain conservative and keep the '+1', and use this value not only for fit statistics but to limit the maximum number of free variables allowed in a
+range of the usable data under consideration.  :cite:authors:`Stern93` argues convincingly that the '+1' here should be '+2', but we'll remain conservative and keep the '+1', and use this value not only for fit statistics but to limit the maximum number of free variables allowed in a